Welcome to the

 Short Film Screenings

-Fireside Chat – Film Critique vs. Film Creation:
+Fireside Chat – Film Critique vs. Film Creation: ( Men in Film)

 A Conversation between Critic and Actor